DmitryMyadzelets/epicx/journal/week 38.md

 # Liquid CO2 in the climate chamber

 ## Experiment - Liquification of CO2
-This is the first our attempt to liquify CO2.
+This is our first attempt to liquify CO2.
 The schematic of the experimental setup is depicted below.

 <img alt="Drawing of the experiment setup" src="/img/2024-09-18 - Experiment setup.jpg" width=400px>